jmiao24/SGEGG/README.md

 ### Environment/SNP file for interaction analysis

 The input Covariate file needs to be an n x 3 table, where n is the sample size.
-The columns in order are the FID, IID, and the Environment/SNP for interaction test **(Note: the third colnams of the table must be `I`)**.
+The columns in order are the FID, IID, and the Environment/SNP for interaction test.
 Here is an example of the phenotype file `interaction.txt`:

 ```
-FID	IID	I
+FID	IID	E
 1	1	1
 2	2	0
 3	3	1